2023 Best Value Economics Bachelor's Degree Schools in the Plains States Region

 Out-of-state tuition fees for undergraduate students at South Dakota State are $12,809 per year.
 On average, economics graduates from South Dakota State take out $23,139 in student loans while working on their Bachelor's Degree.

 With a ranking of #8, Winona State University did quite well on this year’s best value schools for economics students working on their bachelor’s degree.
-Located in the distant town of Winona, Winona State is a public college with a medium-sized student population.
+Located in the town of Winona, Winona State is a public college with a medium-sized student population.

-Out-of-state tuition fees for undergraduate students at Winona State are $16,684 per year.
+The average tuition and fees for an out-of-state undergraduate student at Winona State are $16,684 a year.

-North Dakota State University - Main Campus did quite well in this year’s ranking of the best places for economics students to get a bachelor’s degree.
-It came in at #9 on the list.
+With a ranking of #9, North Dakota State University - Main Campus did quite well on this year’s best value schools for economics students working on their bachelor’s degree.
 North Dakota State University is a large public school located in the midsize city of Fargo.

 UNI undergraduate students pay an average of $19,753 in tuition and fees each year.

-Best Economics Colleges by State
+Request InformationBest Economics Colleges by State

 State | Degrees Awarded |